Making a trip as enjoyable as possible for your dog

 Bringing along your dog's favorite toys, bedding, or even a blanket or two is a great idea.
 These items carry familiar scents, which may put your dog at ease if he is an anxious traveler.

-Taking the time to bring along small items like these means you’ll most likely avoid a night of barking keeping you and your neighbors awake!
+Taking the time to bring along small items like these means you’ll most likely avoid a night of barking keeping you and your neighbours awake!
 What's more, toys enable you to exercise your pet without much exertion from yourself so it's definitely worth packing a few of his favorites.

 A home from home